philip928lin/HydroCNHS/docs/quickstart.rst

 		'WSLO': [7.8, 7.4, 7.3, 7.3, .......]}
 	# Similar to prep and pet.

-The dictionary will contain a time series (i.e., a list) for each subbasin.
+The dictionary will contain weather time series (i.e., a list) for each subbasin.
 The length of each time series has to be identical.

 Model.yaml